-Rich Czyz is Principal of the Thomas Richards School in NJ and Co-Founder of FourOClockFaculty.com and the author of his new book, The Four O’Clock Faculty: A Rogue Guide To Revolutionizing Professional Learning.
+Rich Czyz is Principal of the Yardville Elementary School in New Jersey and Co-Founder of FourOClockFaculty.com and the author of his book, The Four O’Clock Faculty: A Rogue Guide To Revolutionizing Professional Learning.

 I started following Rich Czyz and Four O’Clock Faculty on Twitter several years ago and was amazed by how much he was sharing.
 Rich with Trevor Bryan post almost every day.
 They even wrote a section on culture in my book.
 When I finished reading Rich’s latest book, I just had to invite him to have a conversation.
 Below are excerpts from the podcast: